amasotti/wikivoyage-nastoshka-bot/README.md

     - `--target-template`: the name of the template to be sorted
 - `fix-empty-dynamicMap`: Checks the articles in the cat `Mappa dinamica senza coordinate` and tries to fix them

-### Utilities
-*because I'm lazy...*

-- `get-coordinates`: Retrieves the coordinates of a place from Wikidata and prints them in a format ready to be pasted in a listing template.
-This script needs (to be improved and...) two additional params:
-    - `--target-entity`: the name of the entity to be searched on Wikidata (e.g. Q123456)

 ## Usage

 1. Clone the repo